Child Custody Lawyer

 If you’re a father laboring under the misconception that family law courts always favor the mother in a child custody situation, think again.
 All things being equal, you have just as much right to custody as does the child’s mother.

 The operative phrase here, of course, is “all things being equal.”
 A court decides custody on the basis of the best interests of the child.
-Since it can be a complex process, it’s recommended to consult the services of a child custody lawyer such as from our friends at Farkas & Crowley, P.A.
+Since it can be a complex process, it’s recommended to consult the services of a child custody lawyer.

 Considerations to Keep in Mind

 Since there are many considerations when it comes to a father gaining custody of their child, here are some factors to keep in mind: